Atlas III: Centaur second stage

 The second stage of Atlas III was the Centaur.
-It was powered by one or two Pratt & Whitney (later Aerojet Rocketdyne) RL-10 engines, fueled by liquid hydrogen and liquid oxygen.
-Compared to the Atlas II, the added thrust and efficiency of the first stage of Atlas III allowed for one RL-10 engine to be removed from Centaur, and Atlas III was the first Atlas to offer a single-engine Centaur.
+It was powered by one or two Pratt & Whitney (later Aerojet Rocketdyne) RL10 engines, fueled by liquid hydrogen and liquid oxygen.
+Compared to the Atlas II, the added thrust and efficiency of the first stage of Atlas III allowed for one RL10 engine to be removed from Centaur, and Atlas III was the first Atlas to offer a single-engine Centaur.
 The engines of a dual-engine Centaur were mounted directly on the aft propellant tank bulkhead, whereas the engine on a single-engine Centaur was mounted on a specially made beam connected to those existing dual-engine mounts.
-The single-engine Centaur featured an RL-10A-4-1 engine with a 51 cm extendible nozzle, which increased the engine's thrust by 1.4 kN and specific impulse by 6.5 seconds.
+The single-engine Centaur featured an RL10A-4-1 engine with a 51 cm extendible nozzle, which increased the engine's thrust by 1.4 kN and specific impulse by 6.5 seconds.

 Centaur hosted the vehicle's avionics and flight computers and controlled the entire flight.
-The RL-10 engine on the single-engine Centaur featured electromechanical gimballing, as opposed to the hydraulic gimballing on other variants.
+The RL10 engine on the single-engine Centaur featured electromechanical gimballing, as opposed to the hydraulic gimballing on other variants.

 The tanks of Centaur were balloon tanks like the first stage, made from stainless steel.
 PVC foam insulation was installed on the outside of the tank walls to help limit propellant boiloff inside the tanks.

 Two variants of Centaur flew on Atlas III: